 Background and Work

 Hiroko Takeda is a New York-based artist from Japan, where she trained in the tradition of the Mingei Undou (Japanese Arts and Crafts Movement) and began her practice in Kyoto and Tokyo.
 Takeda received an MA in Constructed Textiles from the Royal College of Art in London.
 She has exhibited in North America, Europe, Asia and Australia.
-Her work has been commissioned by leading architects and private collectors worldwide.

 Prior to opening her Brooklyn studio, Takeda was senior designer at the Jack Larsen Studio in New York.